-It is typically a medium-sized tree 10 to 15 m (30 to 50 ft) tall, though may reach up to 30 m (100 ft) in natural forests, and on open sites develops a straight, uniform trunk supporting a rounded crown, sometimes with wildly curving and twisting branches.
+It is typically a medium-sized tree 10 to 15 m (30 to 50 ft) tall, though it may reach up to 30 m (100 ft) in natural forests.
+On open sites, it develops a straight, uniform trunk supporting a rounded crown, sometimes with wildly curving and twisting branches.
 Its most distinguishing feature is its lustrous copper coloured bark which cracks and peels off in thin, near translucent flakes.

-The leaves are compound, being made up of three to nine oval leaflets up to 7.5 cm (3 in) long, arranged in pairs along the length and with an extra leaflet at the tip.
-They fall off the tree in the dry season to conserve water, leaving the branches bare and exposed.
-The new leaflets emerge a glossy lime-green then gradually age to dark green.
-A stem-succulent tree, Red Birch also conserves water by storing it in its stems.
+The leaves are compound, consisting of three to nine oval leaflets up to 7.5 cm (3 in) long, arranged in pairs along the length and with an extra leaflet at the tip.
+In the dry season, they fall off the tree to conserve water, leaving the branches bare and exposed.
+The new leaflets emerge a glossy lime-green, then gradually age to dark green.
+A stem-succulent tree, Red birch also conserves water by storing it in its stems.

-The flowers are small, pale green-white and bloom in loose clusters at around the same time as the new leaves start to develop, but are also know to bloom on and off throughout the year in irrigated landscapes.
+Flowers are small, pale green-white and bloom in loose clusters at around the same time as the new leaves develop.
+They also bloom on and off throughout the year in irrigated landscapes.
 It is a dioecious species, with female and male flowers borne on separate trees.

-The fruit are small, three-sided green berries that become pink-red when ripe, usually eight to ten months after flowering has ended.
+The fruit are small, three-sided green berries that become pink-red when ripe, usually eight to ten months after the end of flowering.

-In its native range, Red Birch is cultivated as a landscape tree for its lustrous, copper coloured bark and its suitability to coastal environments, having the ability to withstand dry conditions and salt spray blowing off the sea.
+In its native range, Red birch is cultivated as a landscape tree for its lustrous, copper coloured bark and its suitability to coastal environments, able to withstand dry conditions and salt spray blowing off the sea.

 The wood is light-weight, in the 300 to 400 kg per cubic meter (19 to 25 lbs per cubic ft) range and has low natural resistance to decay and termites.
 This puts it in the non-durable softwood category, with limited suitability for building and construction work.
-It also has a high moisture content, but when properly dried can be cut up for firewood and for making charcoal, though it is not an ideal wood for either purpose.
+It also has a high moisture content but, when adequately dried, can be cut up for firewood and for making charcoal.
+However, it is not an ideal wood for either purpose.
 Its main uses range from making plywood, boxes and crates to making matchsticks and toothpicks.